USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 [09:45:50] '–prefix' is not a readable non-empty FASTA file
 ```

 15. Looked up issues page on prokka: https://github.com/tseemann/prokka/issues/86 and checked that my files are fasta format, they are readable, and are more than 0 bytes.
 Emailed Jules how to fix error.
 He says it looks like my prokka command has some weird formatting applied and some special characters were inserted where they shouldn't be.
 This is a danger when copying things from the internet.
 There's a difference between long and short dash.
 Shell scripts don't take too kindly to things like long dashes and it confuses them, along with other hidden special characters.
-So I retyped the command on bbedit, and prokka ran past the part I got stuck on in the last step.
-However, it didn't like how long the length of contig IDs in my fasta are, so it suggested renaming contigs or try --centre X --compliant to generate clean contig names.
+So I retyped the command on bbedit, and prokka ran past the part I got stuck on.
+However, it didn't like the length of contig IDs in my fasta files, so it suggested renaming contigs or try '--centre X --compliant' to generate clean contig names.
 Need to shorten them to less than or equal to 37 characters long.
 ```
 [10:20:41] Contig ID must <= 37 chars long: NODE_1_length_378381_cov_16.779345_pilon_pilon_pilon
 [10:20:41] Please rename your contigs OR try '--centre X --compliant' to generate clean contig names.
 ```
-Added --centre X --compliant command line options
+I added --centre X --compliant command line options
 ```
 for file in *.fasta; do tag=$file%.fasta; prokka -prefix "$tag" -locustag "$tag" -genus Escherichia -strain "$tag" -outdir "$tag"_prokka -force -addgenes "$file" -centre X -compliant; done
 ```